 We believe everyone should have access to solutions that allow them to get the treatment they need.
 During your initial consultation, one of our dentists will be able to provide you with an estimate of how sedation will factor into the cost of your treatment plan.
 Sedation dentistry is not always covered by insurance.
 To help make sedation affordable to those who need it, we’re proud to offer financing plans to help cover the cost of sedation.
-CareCredit®, Wells Fargo, and LendingClub® are third-party financing options we offer to make the cost of treatment more manageable.
+CareCredit®, Proceed Financing® and Alphaeon are some of the third-party financing options we offer to make the cost of treatment more manageable.
 These financing options allow you to pay off the cost of your treatment in convenient monthly installments.

 "Changed my life."